poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 Textures are the largest contributors to VRAM usage.
 Reducing the size and amount of textures will reduce VRAM usage and make your avatar more performant.

-To determine the VRAM usage of an avatar, you can download [Thry's VRC Avatar Performance Tools](https://github.com/Thryrallo/VRC-Avatar-Performance-Tools) and use the `Thry -> Avatar -> VRAM` menu.
+To determine the VRAM usage of an avatar, you can download [Thry's VRC Avatar Performance Tools <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/Thryrallo/VRC-Avatar-Performance-Tools) and use the `Thry -> Avatar -> VRAM` menu.
 This will show you the VRAM usage of your avatar, and what assets are using the most VRAM.

 :::danger Save VRAM, Save Lives!
 Multiple Textures set above 2048px will consume a vast amount of VRAM, contributing to serious performance issues for both yourself and others.